open-forest-observatory/ofo-argo/README.md

 The current setup includes a _controller_ (called master in Js2) VM instance and multiple _worker_ instances (they process metashape projects).
 The worker instances are configured to process one metashape project at a time.
 If there are more metashape projects than worker instances, the projects will be queued until a worker is free.
 GPU worker instances will greatly increase the speed of processing.

 The current version will output Metashape imagery products to the S3 bucket `ofo-internal`.

+An additional 'post-processing' step is under development.
+A standalone docker image has been created that takes Metashape products in the S3 bucket and does a series of addtional steps including the creation of a canopy height model, converting all tifs to COGs, and the creation of thumbnails for each .tif product.
+All of the final products and report are uploaded to S3 bucket `ofo-public`. [here](/postprocess_docker)

 <br/>